My Mother Should Be Able To Do It

 But that's hardly enough.

 There is a real need for a shift in the software industry.
-There are great softwares, today already, and they are getting more and more “usable”, even easy and obvious considering the complexity of their tasks- that is, if you’ve been using softwares for the past 10 years!
+There is great software, today already, and it is getting more and more "usable", even easy and obvious considering the complexity of the tasks — that is, if you've been using software for the past 10 years!

-Of course, eventually, old people will die, leaving only the ones who understand how softwares work.
+Of course, eventually, old people will die, leaving only the ones who understand how software works.

 But that's hardly enough.